 Geeta Dhyani - Awareness Supervisor

-Geeta Dhyani a postgraduate in botany and joined us in August 2018.
+Geeta Dhyani is a postgraduate in botany and joined us in August 2018.
 She likes fresh and waste free green environment.
 She hopes every person should understand the usefulness of the environment and natural resources.
 She is also known as our encyclopaedia for her vast knowledge of current affairs.
 On the way to office you’ll often find her with the newspaper or earplugs with news playing in the background.